Z-Naderi/LC3Simulater/README.md

 ## Instruction Cycle

-The LC3 simulator emulates the six stages of the instruction cycle:
+The LC3 simulator follows the standard six-phase instruction cycle:

 1. **Fetch**:
-   - Load the next instruction from memory into the Instruction Register (IR).
+   - Loads the next instruction from memory into the Instruction Register (IR).
-   - Copy the address in the PC to the Memory Address Register (MAR).
+   - Copies the address in the Program Counter (PC) to the Memory Address Register (MAR).
-   - Send a "read" signal to memory and load the data from the Memory Data Register (MDR) into the IR.
+   - Sends a "read" signal to memory and loads the data from the Memory Data Register (MDR) into the IR.
-   - Increment the PC to point to the next instruction.
+   - Increments the PC to point to the next instruction.

 2. **Decode**:
-   - Determine the opcode and identify other operands.
+   - Determines the opcode and identifies other operands.

 3. **Evaluate Address**:
-   - Compute the memory address required for the instruction.
+   - Computes the memory address required for the instruction.

 4. **Fetch Operands**:
-   - Retrieve the necessary operands from memory or registers.
+   - Retrieves the necessary operands from memory or registers.

 5. **Execute**:
-   - Perform the operation specified by the instruction.
+   - Performs the operation specified by the instruction.

 6. **Store**:
-   - Write the result to the destination register or memory location.
+   - Writes the result to the destination register or memory location.

 ### Usage Instructions

 1. **Upload Assembly File**:
    - Press the "Upload" button to load your LC3 assembly file.

-2. **Assemble Code**:
-   - Press the "Assemble" button to convert the assembly code into machine code.
-A success message will be displayed if the assembly is successful.

-3. **Execute Instructions**:
+2. **Execute Instructions**:
-   - Use the "Next Step" button to proceed through each phase of the instruction cycle for each command, observing the detailed changes in memory and register states.
+   - Use the "Next Phase" button to proceed through each phase of the instruction cycle for each command, observing the detailed changes in memory and register states.

 ### Visualization